 As simple as running and walking look, they’re the best exercises to get your body moving all the time.
 To be fair, you already know their benefits.
 You lose weight, you keep in shape, and you hardly fall sick.

-The problem is, not all of us have the motivation to wake up every morning for workout or spare some time for exercise after work.
+The problem is, not all of us have the motivation to wake up every morning for a workout or spare some time for exercise after work.
 But with the help of the best Fitbit for running and walking, you can get the motivation and push to start working out and be very consistent in the exercises.

 Before we look at the Fitbits, it’s important to remember that they don’t just include multiple exercise modes.
 They also have additional features that extend their performance.
 From tracking steps and counting calories to monitoring heart rate and quality of sleep, there’s very little these fitness trackers can’t do.